rjashby/Wheres-My-Sammich/Project-Log.md

 9:11 - Hit a snag and had to reinstall all node modules

 10:09 - Trying to set up Auth 0 to use simply authentication.
 Add a series of components as well.

+10:53 - Auth 0 didn't work.
+Waste of time.
+Back to drawing board.